GuiMaFol/IoT-Hydroponics-System-Using-ESP32/README.md

 * Microcontroller (We are using an ESP32 DEV MODULE) : Controls the sensors, processes data, and communicates with the server.

 **Software:**
-Embedded software: Runs on the microcontroller to collect data from sensors and transmit it to the server.
+* Embedded software: Runs on the microcontroller to collect data from sensors and transmit it to the server.
-Arduino IoT Cloud: Receives data from the ESP32, stores it in a database, and shows it to the user through a dashboard.
-User interface: A web-based dashboard where the user can view the real-time status of their instalation (water level and temperature and if the pump and heater are on or not), set alerts, and configure the system.
+* MQTT: Mechanism used to send data from/to the device.
+* Node-Red: Configures the flow of data to de the Database.
+* InfluxDB: Database used in the project.
+* Grafana: Integrated with InfluxDB To analyze data and show a dashboard.

 **Architecture:** [Architecture Diagram](https://github.com/GuiMaFol/Water-Tank-Monitoring-System-Using-ESP32/blob/main/Architecture.png)